- AfricaRice: Africa Rice Center = Centre du Riz pour l'Afrique (Abidjan, Cote d'Ivoire)

 New York; Brussels, Belgium)

+***Warning: As of late July 2016, the ICG web site is under re-construction.
 "The ICG is a private, multinational organisation committed to strengthening the capacity of the international community to understand and respond to impending crises.
 ICG's approach is grounded in field research ... and advocacy."

 - International Organization for Migration: East Africa -- Migration Issues (Geneva, Switzerland)